 Standard: Improver, Confident, Skilful.

-The course is for instrumental music and any standard instruments would be appropriate, though accordions etc are welcome too.
-Players must be willing to experiment with improvisation and playing off lead sheets, though no previous experience of this is necessary.
+The course is for instrumental music and any standard modern instruments would be appropriate, with accordions and guitars etc welcome too.
+Players must be willing to experiment with improvising their own parts starting with just an outline of melody and chords, though no previous experience of this is necessary.

 How will the course be taught, and will any preparation be required?

-The course will be taught as a single group, though there is he possibility of dividing into two smaller groups depending on the participants and room availablity.
+The course will be taught as a single group, though there is the possibility of dividing into two smaller groups depending on the participants and room availability.

 Will music be provided in advance of the course?